 NOVA & ALIEN SYMBIOTE VENOM

 Today, it’s another entry from the Marvel Minimates line.
-Like the last two reviews, this set comes from the most recent Toys R Us Exclusive wave.
+Like the last two reviews, this set comes from the most recent Toys R Us Exclusive series.
 This time around, it’s the latest incarnation of the character Marvel really wants to take off Nova, and villainous Spider-Man knock-off Venom.

 THE FIGURES THEMSELVES